 ENFPs have a "child-like" curiosity and are often excitable about new ideas, events, and the overall world around them.
 For an ENFP, the world is their oyster, and they'll have no problem getting out of their comfort zone to try new things, even if it might be scary to others.

 ENFPs are also very open-minded and have a deep desire to explore.
 For an ENFP, seeking to understand the deeper meanings of experiences is crucial for their happiness.

-Campaigners are extremely imaginative, and this skill allows them to come up with original and unique solutions to everyday problems.
+Champions are extremely imaginative, and this skill allows them to come up with original and unique solutions to everyday problems.
 It's also easy for an ENFP to see things from various angles, which assists them in approaching situations or issues in a different light.
-For a Campaigner, thinking of a solution from one angle is simply too straightforward, and they prefer to be open to different ideas and contrasting options from their own minds or from other people.
+For a Champion, thinking of a solution from one angle is simply too straightforward, and they prefer to be open to different ideas and contrasting options from their own minds or from other people.